 The standard measurement for office space in this area is around 1,770 sqft.
 Most properties in this region are approximately 2 stories.
 Most buildings in this area were built in 1977 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Old Town folk.
+Health care is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst Old Town residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.